ericdand/csc370-project/README.md

 $ virtualenv venv
 $ source venv/bin/activate
 $ pip install flask
+$ pip install flask-login
 $ pip install flask-mysql
 ```

-This will install `flask` and `flask-mysql` only within a virtual environment
+This will install `flask`, `flask-login`, and `flask-mysql` only within a
-in your `csc370-project` directory.
-When you're ready to stop working on the
+virtual environment in your `csc370-project` directory.
+When you're ready to
-project and go back to the real world, run the command:
+stop working on the project and go back to the real world, run the command:

 ```
 $ deactivate